weirdo-adam/weirdo-adam/README.md

 ## 🚀 About Me

 Hello!
-I’m weirdo-adam, a passionate developer engineer specializing in Java.
-I love building robust and scalable solutions, and I'm always eager to learn new technologies and improve my craft.
+I’m weirdo-adam, I love building robust and scalable solutions, and I'm always eager to learn new technologies and improve my craft.

 ---